Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 In simple terms, an agile methodology acknowledges that requirements and solutions will evolve as you gather customer feedback; it also empowers your team with the ability to adapt and respond to those changes.

 While most customers expect new features fast, engineers also need the ability to see how end users are making use of functionality so they can get feedback and iterate on it.
-By combining DevOps with an agile approach, you can release a small piece of functionality and see how customers respond to it and get their feedback.
-Instead of spending two quarters to fully develop a feature that ultimately misses the mark, you can iterate on it along the way.

 The agile principle of small, iterative pieces of development ties in well with the DevOps approach because it results in even faster deployment.